Herman Melville bibliography: Short stories

 The publication dates of Melville's stories in no way correspond to their dates of composition; with editorial considerations, such as length vs. amount of space available, usually determining when they would appear.
 The Piazza Tales was the only collection of Melville's stories published under his direct supervision.
 The volume sold slowly in spite of generally favorable notices.
 Its publishers, Dix & Edwards, dissolved their partnership in 1857 and, it appears, paid the author no royalties on either this book or their other published title of his, The Confidence Man.
 The plates were put up for sale at publishers' auction but attracted no bidders.
-As one editor commented, "no one would risk a dollar on Melville."
+As one editor said, "no one would risk a dollar on Melville."

 The plates were subsequently sold for scrap.
 In 1922, during the Melville revival, there was a complete resetting of the book for its publication in the Constable edition of Melville's Complete Works.
 That same year saw the Princeton University Press issue a collection of the remaining known stories under the title The Apple-Tree Table and Other Sketches.
-The final two stories in the list were discovered in the box turned over to biographer Raymond Weaver by Melville's granddaughter (the same box which yielded Billy Budd) and appeared in the final Constable volume titled Billy Budd and Other Prose Pieces.
+The final two stories in the list were discovered in the box turned over to biographer Raymond Weaver by Melville's granddaughter (the same box that yielded Billy Budd) and appeared in the Constable volume titled Billy Budd and Other Prose Pieces.